7.13 — Using declarations and using directives

 }

-In the above example, the compiler is unable to determine whether the x in main refers to a::x or b::x.
+In the above example, the compiler is unable to determine whether the x in main refers to A::x or B::x.
 In this case, it will fail to compile with an “ambiguous symbol” error.
-We could resolve this by removing one of the using-statements, employing a using-declaration instead, or qualifying x with an explicit scope qualifier (a:: or b::).
+We could resolve this by removing one of the using-directives, employing a using-declaration instead, or qualifying x (as A::x or B::x).

 Here’s another more subtle example: